ivancolomer/api-reac-android/README.md

 **Camera Streaming**
 ----
-   It's used for getting the url needed to get the bytes from the video camera.
-Returns a string on `content` field with the url needed for watching the video in real-time.
+   It's used for getting the image in `jpeg` format from the video camera.

 * ***URL***